olgashi/Routing_Application/README.md

 ## Solution overview
-Basic greedy algorithm (located in core_algorithm.py) was used for determining a distance between two addresses.
+Basic greedy algorithm (located in core_algorithm.py) was used for determining the distance between two addresses.
 A path between any two addresses is stored in a graph data structure.
 Since we know that we have at least one path for any two addresses, it is reasonable to say the average time ‘look up’ for a single path is O(1).
 Lookup for all packages is O(n), where n is a total number of packages.
 The resulting total distance travelled for all trucks/deliveries is 70.10 miles.

-### Data Structures
+### Data Structures - explanation
 *Graph data structure* (graph) is used to maintain and access information about shipping destinations along with distances between them.
 Each vertex in the graph represents a single location.

 Graph has a list of all edges along with edges connected to them (list of key value pairs, where key is a given edge and value is a list of all vertices connected to it).